-At Campbells, we have a range of modest options to suit all families, from everyday favourites to other more unusual cuts of meat.
-We don’t believe that sacrificing cost should sacrifice quality, so all of our cheap cuts of meat are still very tasty while some also remaining wallet-friendly.
-And with the option of splitting your payment into several interest-free installments now is a great time to be adventurous while also staying economical.
+At Campbells, we have a range of modest options and cheap cuts of beef to suit all families, from everyday favourites to other more unusual cuts.
+We don’t believe that sacrificing cost should mean sacrificing quality, so all of our cheaper priced cuts of beef and other meat are still very tasty, while some also remain wallet-friendly.
+We also have the option of splitting your payment into several interest-free instalments so you can be a little bit more adventurous with your meat options, whilst also staying economical.

-If you are completely new to cooking steaks have a look at our How to Cook a Steak, Top 10 Steak Sides, and Top 10 Steak Sauces recipe blog posts.
+If you are completely new to cooking steaks, have a look at our handy blog posts that include How to Cook a Steak, the Top 10 Steak Sides, and Top 10 Steak Sauces recipe blog posts.
 We also have our Ox Cheek Stew Recipe which will teach you the fundamentals of making any basic beef stew.

 120g x 2

-Originating from Mexico, we recommend lightly frying our fajita steaks, cutting them into strips, then serving them in wraps with sliced peppers and cheese.
-If you are feeling adventurous you can also add traditional rice and beans, salsa, guacamole, and sour cream.
-Essentially you can make your wraps as simple or as complicated as you like depending on your personal taste and budget.
-For something a little bit lighter, you can also have the strips served on top of a bed of salad.
-Perfect if you are cutting back on carbs.
+Originating from Mexico, we recommend lightly frying our fajita steaks, cutting them into strips and then serving them in wraps or tortillas with sliced grilled or fried peppers and cheese.
+We also recommend adding salsa, guacamole, and sour cream for a delicious hit of extra flavour.
+Of course, it’s up to you to make your wraps as simple or as complicated as you like, depending on your personal taste and budget.
+For something a little bit lighter, you can ditch the wrap or tortilla and serve the meat and toppings on a bed of salad.

 170g x 2

-One of the best things about this cut is that it also comes from Scotch Beef cattle that are born, raised, and processed here in Scotland while adhering to the highest standards of animal welfare and sustainable farming practices.
-This cut is tasty, great value for money, and even better for Scottish farming.
+One of the best things about this cut is that it comes from Scotch Beef cattle that are born, raised, and processed here in Scotland while adhering to the highest standards of animal welfare and sustainable farming practices.
+Not only is this cut tasty, but it’s also great value for money, and even better for Scottish farming.

 170g x 2